uygnoey/TimeControl/README.md

 ## Bug

 It has some bugs that DB connection when replies are matching with posts.
-However, I have been known until now that how to fix it.
+However, I have been known how to fix it since found this bugs.

 ## Etc.